Orthopedics & Sports Medicine

 Not sure whether you need a joint replacement?Learn more

 Join us for a free seminar to learn about the Hip Preservation Program at IU Health.Register Now

 The path to a pain free life.

 Watch how we helped Connie move from joint pain to recovery.Learn more

 The framework of the human body is comprised of hundreds of joints and muscles.
 When even one of these intricate connections is injured, whether by trauma or degenerative disease, your whole body can feel the effects.
 At Indiana University Health Orthopedics & Sports Medicine, we know you want relief, and we’re committed to helping reduce your pain.
 From your first appointment through treatment, rehabilitation and follow-up, we provide high-quality, compassionate care while we help return you to your previous level of activity quickly and safely—so you can get back to doing what really matters.

 Our highly skilled physicians treat the entire musculoskeletal system, including bones, joints, muscles and the spine.
 Our patients come from all demographics—from young or professional athletes to those with tumors, trauma or musculoskeletal disorders.
 Whenever possible, we exhaust non-operative treatment before recommending surgery, but when it becomes necessary, our surgeons provide advanced joint replacements, reconstruction, and minimally invasive spine surgeries.

-As a nationally ranked orthopedic program in Indiana, according to U.S.News & World Report, we’ve partnered with the Indiana University School of Medicine to combine the most innovative treatments with the latest technology, ensuring our patients receive individualized and comprehensive care.
+We’ve partnered with the Indiana University School of Medicine to combine the most innovative treatments with the latest technology, ensuring our patients receive individualized and comprehensive care.

 Orthopedics & Sports Medicine Treatment